 Includes overviews of the entire industrial district, summaries of each of the properties, and additional information on Somerset Street.

-Briefs on the individual properties along Railroad Place, with more details and images (link to full PDF):
+Information on the individual properties along Railroad Place, with more details and images (and links to full PDFs):

 - The Hopewell Chocolate Factory